Hexacker/edge-language-server/README.md

 This is a language server for the [Edge](https://edge.adonisjs.com/) templating engine, used by the [AdonisJS](https://adonisjs.com/) framework.

+## Note
+This language server was built just for fun, the code quality is not guaranteed.
+I'm rebuilding it from scratch to achieve a high-quality implementation of all EdgeJS features, alongside with HTML tags autocompletion.

 ## Features

 * **Completions**: Provides completions for directives, helpers, and variables.